 Australia has one of the highest qualities of life globally.
 Its diverse range of industries, highly skilled workforce and connections to fast-growing Asian nations give it a unique position among major business destinations.

 HSBC was established in Australia in 1965, with a full banking license obtained in 1986.
-Today, the HSBC Group offers an extensive range of financial services through a network of 45 branches and offices in Australia, including retail and commercial banking, trade finance, treasury and financial markets, global liquidity and cash management, as well as securities services.
+Today, the HSBC Group offers an extensive range of financial services through a network of 45 branches and offices in Australia, including retail and commercial banking, trade finance, treasury and financial markets, Global Payments Solutions, as well as securities services.

 As one of Australia's leading international banks, we are very well positioned to help your business thrive.